What kinds of students attend Brighton Launch?

 Brighton Launch is an inclusive environment.
 Most students have a diagnosis of some kind (Learning Disability, Down Syndrome, ASD, MID).
 Some of our students have come from a high school alternative (non-credit) program, and some have even earned their high school diploma.
 Some have been out of school for several years.
 Our students have various challenges, but to us, they are individuals who benefit from the unique, individualized programming available at Brighton Launch.

-When does the school year start and end?
+When does the program year start and end?

 What are the Launch hours?